Neptune Blog

 With a new AWS account, it is possible to get some smaller instances for 750 hours monthly, and 12 months for free.
 In addition, we’ll deploy our project on an EC2 instance as well.

-For more complicated projects, there are several other data engineering services on AWS and some of the most used are explained in this video.
+For more complicated projects, there are several other popular data engineering services on AWS that you may want to learn..

 Top AWS data engineering services | Source